DannaVelasquez/DannaVelasquez/README.md

 Management of agile Scrum methodology.

-I'm currently learning about: Javascript - HTML - CSS - Node.js - React
+I'm currently learning about: Java - Javascript - HTML - CSS - Node.js - React

 How to reach me: